-Why travel to Disney by car: Taking your car to Disney can save you a lot of money on travel expenses, particularly if you are vacationing with a large group.
-While an airplane may get you to Orlando more quickly, the cost may be prohibitive.
+Depending on where you live, it may be feasible to drive to Disney World—thousands of people make the journey by car every day, and the area is well equipped to handle plenty of vehicles.
+Taking your car to Disney can save you a lot of money on travel expenses, particularly if you are vacationing with a large group.
+Although an airplane may get you to Orlando more quickly, the cost may be prohibitive.

 Prepare for the Drive

-Before you leave home, make sure you car is ready to travel.
+Before you leave home, make sure your car is ready to travel.
 Check your tires, get any maintenance done, and remove any non-essential items from the trunk and passenger areas.
 Consider adding the following to your car before your trip, just in case:

-- Road Atlas or GPS
+- Road atlas or GPS

-- Jumper Cables
+- Jumper cables

-- Hand Sanitizer (highway restrooms are not always clean)
+- Hand sanitizer (highway restrooms are not always clean)

 What to Bring